MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploy-using-powershell-api.md

 ### Request a multiplayer server

-After creating a build, one or more servers will be created after running your .exe file.
+Once you've created a build, one or more servers will be created after running your .exe file.
 These servers are now "standing by".

 You can see them when you list all the servers running our build using this command.